Rich Beem: Professional career

 Beem was sidelined in 2010 after undergoing back surgery to repair damage to his C6 and C7 vertebrae.
 While Beem was expected to only miss six weeks, rehabilitation issues caused the layoff to encompass the remainder of the 2010 season.
 Beem played the 2011 season on a medical exemption that required him to make $658,100 in 17 events.
 He missed the first six cuts of the 2011 season before making the cut at the Valero Texas Open.
 He finished tied for 15th.
 Beem made just five cuts in 21 events.
 As a result, he lost his tour card and played the remainder of the season out of the "past champions" category in 2012.
 He played on the European Tour in 2012, the last year of his ten-year exemption on that tour for winning the 2002 PGA Championship.

 In 2015, Beem joined Sky Sports as a television commentator and golf analyst.
-He also planned to play at the UBS Hong Kong Open, but gave up his sponsor exemption to allow Ian Poulter to keep his European Tour card.
+He also planned to play at the UBS Hong Kong Open, but gave up his sponsor exemption to allow Ian Poulter to maintain his European Tour membership.
+By the late 2010s, Beem had missed the cut in 11 of the 15 PGA Championships he played in since his 2002 victory.
+At one point, he considered that he no longer belonged in the field; however, fellow PGA golfer David Duval encouraged him to continue competing.
 In 2020, Beem was a color commentator for the video game PGA Tour 2K21.
 Two years later, he returned in the same role for the PGA Tour 2K23.